Howquez/GMTV/README.md

 - [ ] the endowment and/or MPCR shall be affected
 - [ ] damage shall be heterogeneous within groups

-We also have to think about ways to conduct the experiment during COVID-19.
-These consideration may have consequences for the number of rounds and group sizes.
+We also have to think about [ways to conduct the experiment online](https://doi.org/10.1007/s10683-017-9527-2) during COVID-19.
+These considerations may have consequences for the number of rounds and group sizes.

 ## 🚏 How you can access a demo
 You can find the experiment's demo [here](https://cliccs.herokuapp.com/demo/).
 A click on _Dynamic Public Goods Game_